We honour our Elders and highly appreciate their wealth of knowledge, experience, and the deep caring they show their

 A true Elder rarely present himself or herself as an Elder, leaving that task to the people in their entourage.
 Modesty, humility, courage, respect, love, honesty, integrity, and a deep knowledge of our customs, ceremonies, and spirituality are all qualities of a true Elder.

 In the MNOC, the Elders hold the power by consensus to remove the chief if he/she fails to lead the People with integrity and honour.

-Our Lead Elder’s collaborates with the MNOC leaders and the Elders in the communities of our treaty partners.
+Our First Elder, or Sage, collaborates with the leaders of the NMDC and Sages who are members of the communities of our treaty partners.

 In the months to come, we will start adding the names and bios of our recognized Elders in our various Metis communities.
 We invite our members and treaty partners to submit the names of their Elders....CONTACT US